-You have the right to appeal a decision made in response to academic dishonesty, academic probation or suspension from Ambrose University on the following grounds:
+A Student may appeal a decision made in response to final grades, academic misconduct, misconduct in the learning environment, academic probation or suspension on one or more of the following grounds:

-- there is evidence available that was not considered in the decision; - there is evidence of prejudicial treatment in the decision; or - the appropriate process, as outlined in the Academic Calendar, was not followed.
+- a. there is evidence available that was not considered in the decision and that may have otherwise affected the decision being appealed; or - b. the decision being appealed was made in a procedurally unfair way; or - c. the appropriate process, as outlined in the Academic Calendars, was not followed; or - d. the decision contained an error in the application of the relevant Academic Regulations.